BS EN 1276:2019

 Clean

-Log reduction required to receive a pass
+Log reduction required to pass

 >5 Log